 Phone number: +31 (0)23 536 75 00

 This is a hotel in the southern part of Haarlem.
-It has free parking, free wifi and a bus stop nearby with a bus (Connexxion Bus 3 in the direction of IJmuiden via Station) that also stops in the Haarlem city center, the Haarlem train station and near the venue.
-The bus ride between this hotel and the HWCon venue is about 20 minutes.
+It has free parking, free wifi and a bus stop (Europaweg, Haarlem) nearby with bus 300 that also stops in the Haarlem city centre, the Haarlem train station and at the venue (in the other direction).

 Haarlem is the charming, medieval city in North Holland where Hearth’s Warming Con will take place.
 The city has lots of tourist attractions and is only 15 minutes by train from Amsterdam Central, making it an excellent place to visit for HWCon visitors.
 Navigating Haarlem is simple, as it has a very compact centre.
 You can easily walk from one place to the next.